vector-man/ReactiveUI.Griffin.Container/README.md

 # Usage

-First, Install Griffin.Container and ReactiveUI.
+1. Install Griffin.Container and ReactiveUI.
-Next, add the file GriffinDependancyResolver.cs to your ReactiveUI project.
+2. Add the file GriffinDependancyResolver.cs to your ReactiveUI project.
-Finally, use it like this:
+3. Finally, use it like this:

     internal static class Program
     {